braddmg/b2p/README.md

 # b2p: Bracken to Phyloseq

-`b2p`is an R package that converts Bracken output into phyloseq objects for microbial diversity analysis.
+`b2p`is an R package that converts Bracken output into phyloseq objects for microbial diversity analyses.

 ## Installation